MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 This command adds the commands in the History01.xml file to the current session history.
 It uses the *InputObject* parameter to pass the results of the command in parentheses to the **Add-History** cmdlet.
-The command in parentheses, which is executed first, imports the History01.xml file into Windows PowerShell.
+The command in parentheses, which is executed first, imports the History01.xml file into PowerShell.
 The **Add-History** cmdlet then adds the commands in the file to the session history.

 ## PARAMETERS